-Fourth, the defendant did something that was a substantial step toward escaping from custody and that strongly corroborated the defendant's intent to commit that crime.
+Fourth, the defendant did something that was a substantial step toward escaping from custody.

+A "substantial step" is conduct that strongly corroborated the defendant's intent to commit the crime.
+To constitute a substantial step, the defendant's act or actions must unequivocally demonstrate that the crime will take place unless interrupted by independent circumstances.
 Mere preparation is not a substantial step toward committing the crime.
-To constitute a substantial step, the defendant's act or actions must unequivocally demonstrate that the crime will take place unless interrupted by independent circumstances.